dhruviyer/paper-reader/README.md

 ![a screenshot of the application](example.png)

-To get started, clone the repo and make sure you have Docker installed.
-Then do
+To get started, make sure you have the following environment variables set:

+`OPENAI_API_KEY`

+`UNSTRUCTURED_FREE_API_KEY`

+Then, make sure you have Docker installed and do

 ```
 docker compose up -d --build